mkumar73/python-package-documentation/docs/codeofconduct.md

 # Code of Conduct

+## Purpose
-- **Purpose**:  The purpose of this Code of Conduct is to establish a welcoming and inclusive community around the DataMender project.
-We want to foster an environment where everyone feels respected, valued, and able to contribute to the project.
+The purpose of this Code of Conduct is to outline the expected behavior and guidelines for all contributors and users of the [Project Name] Python package.
+It is important for all participants to adhere to these guidelines to create a positive and inclusive environment for collaboration.

-- **Openness and Respect**: We strive to create an open and respectful community where everyone can freely express their opinions and ideas.
-We encourage constructive discussions and debates, but we will not tolerate any form of harassment, discrimination, or disrespectful behavior.

-- **Inclusive Language**: We are committed to using inclusive language that reflects the diversity of our community.
-We avoid using language that could be perceived as offensive, derogatory, or exclusionary towards any individual or group.

-- **Collaboration and Support**: We encourage collaboration and support among community members.
-We value the contributions of all members, regardless of their level of expertise or background.
-We are here to learn from each other and help each other grow.
+## Expected Behavior
+All contributors and users of the [Project Name] Python package are expected to:

+- Be respectful and considerate towards others.
+- Use inclusive language and avoid any form of discriminatory or offensive language or behavior.
+- Be open to constructive feedback and suggestions.
+- Be collaborative and supportive towards other contributors and users.
+- Follow the established coding style and guidelines of the project.
+- Respect the diversity of opinions and perspectives within the community.

+## Unacceptable Behavior
+The following behaviors are considered unacceptable within the [Project Name] Python package community:

+- Harassment, discrimination, or any form of offensive or disrespectful behavior.
+- Trolling, spamming, or any other disruptive behavior.
+- Engaging in personal attacks or derogatory comments.
+- Violating any applicable laws or regulations.
+- Any other behavior that creates a hostile or unwelcoming environment.

+## Reporting and Enforcement
-- **Reporting and Addressing Issues**: If you witness or experience any violations of this Code of Conduct, please report it to the project maintainers or administrators.
-All reports will be kept confidential, and appropriate actions will be taken to address the issue.
-We are committed to resolving conflicts and maintaining a healthy and safe community.
+If you encounter any violations of this Code of Conduct, please report them to the project maintainers.
+All reports will be treated confidentially and will be reviewed and addressed promptly.
+The project maintainers reserve the right to take appropriate actions, including warnings, temporary or permanent bans, or any other measures deemed necessary.

-- **Consequences for Violations**: Anyone who engages in behavior that violates this Code of Conduct may be temporarily or permanently banned from participating in the project.

-- **Community Guidelines**: In addition to this Code of Conduct, community members are expected to follow any specific guidelines and rules set forth by the project maintainers.
-These guidelines may include rules regarding contributions, issue reporting, and communication channels.

-- **Enforcement**: The project maintainers are responsible for enforcing this Code of Conduct.
-They have the right and authority to interpret and enforce the rules, and their decisions are final.

-Remember, this Code of Conduct applies to all aspects of the project, including but not limited to code contributions, discussions, documentation, and interactions within the community.
+## Attribution
+This Code of Conduct is adapted from the Contributor Covenant, version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.